-****5/17/2021 PLEASE NOTE: I am now conducting Neurofeedback sessions in person and continuing to provide teletherapy sessions remotely at this time.****
+****10/1/2021 PLEASE NOTE: I am now conducting Neurofeedback and therapy sessions in person but also continuing to provide teletherapy sessions remotely at this time.****

 The threat of COVID-19 is ongoing throughout the United States.
 As a way to mitigate the risk of exposure to COVID-19, my practice has transitioned to providing most services via telecommunications technology.
 Use of telecommunications technology reduces the need for persons to come into close contact with each other or to be in areas where exposure to COVID-19 may occur.
 However, in some situations, teletherapy services may not be adequate, and we may agree that in-person services would be more appropriate.